-The International Center for Journalists is partnering with the Facebook Journalism Project to administer two programs designed to support local media outlets by developing new ways to connect with the public and to create sustainable business strategies.
+The International Center for Journalists is partnering with the Facebook Journalism Project to administer three programs designed to support local media outlets by developing new ways to connect with the public and to create sustainable business strategies.

-Modeled after the first edition of the Digital Video Accelerator in Argentina, this program is currently being implemented in Brazil, London, France and Singapore and allows newsrooms to learn new digital video production techniques and engagement strategies both on and off the Facebook platform.
+Modeled after the first edition of the Digital Video Accelerator in Argentina, this program is currently being implemented in Brazil, London, France, Singapore and the United States and allows newsrooms to learn new digital video production techniques and engagement strategies both on and off the Facebook platform.

 Participating newsrooms receive in-person training and grants to build the capacity of their digital video teams.
 They also receive one-on-one mentorship by video experts throughout the program.